-- 7. For a 4 X 400 meter (4 X 440 yards) relay using a two turn staggered start, the first leg must be run entirely in lanes for the first 400 meter (440 yards).
+- 7. For a 4 X 400 meter relay using a two turn staggered start, the first leg must be run entirely in lanes for the first 400 meter.
 The runners of the second leg shall be in staggered lanes similar to an 800 meter lane start.
 The second leg shall run in his lane until he reaches a point (approximately 100 meter from the start/finish line) where he shall be advised to break to the pole.
 Standard Track relay passing zone rules and interference of other athletes shall be enforced. - 8.
 Any relay contestant who throws the baton shall be disqualified for unsportsmanlike conduct.